mpcarl-ibm/crs-docs/_api/reference.md

 dateAdded: August 18th, 2016
 ---

 > IBM COS Standard Cross Region is currently in beta, and only available to registered users.
-Please contact [IBM sales](mailto:insidesales@cleversafe.com?subject=Beta Request) to enroll if not registered.
+Please contact [IBM sales](mailto:insidesales@cleversafe.com?subject=Beta Request) to enroll.

 ### Table of Contents